xuan-liang/ggmatplot/README.md

 [`ggplot2`](https://ggplot2.tidyverse.org/) requires wide format data to be wrangled into long format for plotting, which can be quite cumbersome when creating simple plots.
-Therefore, the motivation for `ggmatplot` was to provide a solution that allows [`ggplot2`](https://ggplot2.tidyverse.org/) to handle wide format data.
+Therefore, the motivation for `ggmatplot` is to provide a solution that allows [`ggplot2`](https://ggplot2.tidyverse.org/) to handle wide format data.
 Although `ggmatplot` doesn’t provide the same flexibility as [`ggplot2`](https://ggplot2.tidyverse.org/), it can be used as a